Kith and Kin Pro: Features

 Unique, whole-tree display allows instant access to the data in any part of the family tree.
 Multi-layering feature splits the list of families into a more easily managed display for large trees.
 The software imports and exports GEDCOM files and exports Web pages.
 Data searches can be carried out using simple criteria or SQL statements.

 History

 The immediate predecessor of Kith and Kin Pro was the software "Kith and Kin", a Windows 3.1 program developed by Nick Hunter and released as shareware in 1993.
 "Kith and Kin" was one of the first Windows genealogy programs to be produced.
-To avoid confusion with the older DOS software "Kith and Kin" developed by Coherent Software, Australia, the program was marketed as "Of that Ilk" in Australia and New Zealand only.
+To avoid confusion with the older MS-DOS software "Kith and Kin" developed by Coherent Software, Australia, the program was marketed as "Of that Ilk" in Australia and New Zealand only.
 "Of that Ilk Pro" V1 and V2 were released as the Australia and New Zealand versions of Kith and Kin Pro V1 and V2 but the name was dropped with the release of Kith and Kin Pro V3.